 Dantiel W. Moniz, Assistant Professor of English (MFA: University of Wisconsin) is the recipient of a National Book Foundation “5 Under 35” Award, a Pushcart Prize, a MacDowell Fellowship, and the Alice Hoffman Prize for Fiction.
 Her debut collection, Milk Blood Heat (Grove 2021), won the Florida Book Award and was a finalist for the PEN/Jean Stein Book Award, the PEN/Robert W. Bingham Prize, and the New York Public Library Young Lions Fiction Award, as well as longlisted for the Dylan Thomas Prize.
 Her writing has appeared in the Paris Review, Harper’s Bazaar, American Short Fiction, Tin House, and elsewhere.

-Beginning in academic year 2023-2024, Alison C. Rollins will join the program as Teaching Faculty and Outreach Coordinator.
-She is the author of the poetry collection Library of Small Catastrophes (Copper Canyon Press), which was a 2020 Hurston/Wright Foundation Legacy Award nominee.
-She was named a National Endowment for the Arts Literature Fellow in 2019, and her work, which includes, poetry, nonfiction, and fiction, has appeared in American Poetry Review, Black Warrior Review, Gulf Coast, Iowa Review, The New York Times Magazine, and elsewhere.
-She is 2016 recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship and in 2018 won a Rona Jaffe Writers’ Award.
+Alison C. Rollins (MFA, Brown University) is the author of the poetry collections Black Bell and Library of Small Catastrophes which was a 2020 Hurston/Wright Foundation Legacy Award nominee.
+Rollins was awarded a 2023-2024 Harvard Radcliffe Institute Fellowship and named a National Endowment for the Arts Literature Fellow in 2019.
+In 2021, her essay “Dispatch from the Racial Mountain” was selected by contest judge Kiese Laymon as the winner of the Gulf Coast prize in nonfiction.
+Her work, across genres, has appeared or is forthcoming in American Poetry Review, Iowa Review, The New York Times Magazine, and elsewhere.
+A Cave Canem and Callaloo fellow, she was a 2016 recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
+In 2018, she was a recipient of the Rona Jaffe Writers’ Award and in 2020, the winner of a Pushcart Prize.

 FACULTY EMERIT